 - Pros

-- o Perfectly smooth at any resolution.
+- Perfectly smooth at any resolution.

-- On have sharp or semi-sharp features with creases and corners.
+- ° Can have sharp or semi-sharp features with creases and corners.

 - Can be very lightweight in memory.

 - Less displacement cracks (watertight)

 - Cons

-- O Different modeling techniques/skills
+- Different modeling techniques/skills

 - Need to tag sharp edges and vertices

-- Some topological constraints (quads or tris, no non-manifold geometry)
+- · Some topological constraints (quads or tris, no non-manifold geometry)